 After the City Council elections in 2016 Exeter Green Party secured our position as the ‘third party’ in Exeter and in February 2017 we gained our first city councillor, Chris Musgrave, for Alphington.

 Elected Greens pledge to pursue policies which protect our one shared planet, protect public services so they serve our local communities and promote a local economy that works for everyone.
-See our manifesto for the County Council elections.
+See our manifesto for the Council elections.

 Here are our candidates:

 I have lived in Alphington for 14 years, know the ward well, and have a clear understanding of the issues that are important to local people.
 In particular I have supported the Alphington community in their efforts to create a supplementary planning guidance in Alphington and challenge large scale developments to the south of Alphington on the edge of Exeter and in Teignbridge.